IBM/nodejs-itoolkit/test/README.md

 # Node.js Toolkit Tests

-Ensure dependencies are installed
+Ensure dependencies are installed by running `npm install` from the project root.

-From the root of the project run: `npm install`
+## Running Tests

+- Run unit tests with `npm test`.

+- Run functional tests with `npm run test-integration`.

 ***NOTE***

-Some tests require creating libraries, objects, tables, etc.

-A before hook is setup to check for theses objects and create if needed.

-These hooks are ran with `idb-pconnector` which requires to be run on IBM i.

-In any case, the functional tests test for both transports Db2 and REST.

-Using Db2 transport requires `idb-connector` which only runs on IBM i systems.

-Tests using these hooks will fail on non IBM i systems.

-# Running Tests

-From the project root

-`npm test test/foo`

-where foo is the name of subdir such as `unit` or or individual test file.

-***NOTE***

-If you experience timeout issue with network calls add

-`"test": "./node_modules/mocha/bin/mocha" --timeout Xs `

-within `package.json` file, where X is the number of seconds before timeout
+Integration tests require additional setup and configuration.
+Some tests require objects to preexist on the IBM i.
+The test case will check if the object exists and log instructions if the object is not found.

-# Setup Rest interface
+## Setup Rest interface
 - view the [README](../README.md#rest)

-# Setup SSH interface
+## Setup SSH interface
 - view the [README](../README.md#ssh)

-# Configuring Tests
+## Configuring Tests
-Each functional test contains an config object that is used to create connections

-It is recommend to setup environment variables for these configurations

-Instead of hard coding credentials with the test file.

-you can set environment varaibales with `export KEY='value'`

-For all tests
----
+Functional tests can be configured using the following enviornment variables.

+- `TKTRANSPORT` - The transport to use.
+Defaults to use `ssh`.

-- verbose `TKVERBOSE` enables verbose mode
+- `TKVERBOSE`- Enables verbose output.

-For idb-connector Tests
----

-- user `TKUSER` defaults to ''

-- password `TKPASS` defaults to ''

-- database `TKDB` defaults to `*LOCAL`

-For Rest Tests
----
-- host `TKHOST` defaults to `localhost`
+- `TKHOST` - The hostname.
+Defaults to `localhost`.

-- user `TKUSER` defaults to ''
+- `TKUSER` - The user to connect as.

-- password `TKPASS` defaults to ''
+- `TKPASS` - The user's password.

+- `TKDB` - The database to connect to.
+Defaults to `*LOCAL`.

-- port `TKPORT`
+- `TKPORT` - The port to use to connect.

-- path `TKPATH` defaults to `/cgi-bin/xmlcgi.pgm`
+- `TKPATH` - The path to xmlcgi.
+Defaults to `/cgi-bin/xmlcgi.pgm`

-For SSH Tests
----

-- host `TKHOST` defaults to `localhost`

-- user `TKUSER` defaults to ''

-- password `TKPASS` defaults to ''

-- port `TKPORT`

-- privateKey `TKPK`
+- `TKPK` - The path to a private key file when using `ssh` transport.

-- passphrase `TKPHRASE`
+- `TKPHRASE` - The passphrase to decrypt the private key.